-At December 31, 1998, the deficit in pro forma net tangible book value of the Common Stock, after giving effect to the Reorganization, was \$(4.9) million, or approximately \$(0.48) per share outstanding.
-As of December 31, 1998, the supplemental pro forma net tangible book value of the Common Stock, after giving effect to the Reorganization and the consummation of the Offering and the application of the net proceeds therefrom, was \$32.7 million, or approximately \$2.42 per share outstanding.
-This represents an immediate increase in pro forma net tangible book value of \$2.90 per share to existing stockholders and an immediate dilution in net tangible book value of \$11.58 per share to new investors purchasing Shares in the Offering.
+At December 31, 1998, the deficit in pro forma net tangible book value of the Common Stock, after giving effect to the Reorganization, was \$(4.9) million, or approximately \$(0.51) per share outstanding.
+As of December 31, 1998, the supplemental pro forma net tangible book value of the Common Stock, after giving effect to the Reorganization and the consummation of the Offering and the application of the net proceeds therefrom, was \$32.7 million, or approximately \$2.06 per share outstanding.
+This represents an immediate increase in pro forma net tangible book value of \$2.57 per share to existing stockholders and an immediate dilution in supplemental pro forma net tangible book value of \$7.94 per share to new investors purchasing Shares in the Offering.
 The net tangible book value per share of Common Stock represents the amount of the Company's tangible assets less its liabilities divided by the number of shares of Common Stock outstanding.
 The following table illustrates this dilution in net tangible book value per share to new investors at December 31, 1998:

-Initial public offering price per Share \$14.00 Deficit in pro forma net tangible book value per share at December 31, 1998 after giving effect to the Reorganization \$(0.48) Increase in pro forma net tangible book value per share attributable to new investors Complemental and forms not tornible book value and shore of Supplemental pro forma net tangible book value per share at December 31, 1998 after giving effect to the Offering 2.42 Dilution per share to new investors \$11.58
+Initial public offering price per Share \$10.00 Deficit in pro forma net tangible book value per share at December 31, 1998 after giving effect to the Reorganization \$ Increase in pro forma net tangible book value per share , , attributable to new investors 2.57 Supplemental pro forma net tangible book value per share at December 31, 1998 after giving effect to the Offering 2.06 boombor of 1000 area graing arread to the orienting in inter- Dilution per share to new investors \$7.94